TijanAyo/penny-wise/README.md

-# Pennywise - A jeetseed inspired savings API
+# Pennywise - A JetSeed-inspired savings API

 ## Introduction

-Pennywise is a simple savings application inspired by my first saving platform, [JetSeed](https://jetseed.com).
+Pennywise is a simple savings application inspired by my first savings platform, [JetSeed](https://jetseed.com).
 It allows users to manage their finances easily and securely.

 ## Features